s1seven/portal-docs/flows/README.md

 ## Key management flow

+TODO: add flow diagram showing wallet -> identities -> key pairs -> transactions -> blockchain interactions

 ### Create a wallet

-A wallet allows a company to generate key pairs to sign document and transactions on the blockchain, it is composed by a mnemonic phrase that is the root of all key pairs.
+A wallet allows a company to generate key pairs to sign document and transactions for supported blockchains, it is composed by a mnemonic phrase that is the root of all key pairs.

 1. To create a new wallet you can call the [create wallet] endpoint.
 You should also set the `company` HTTP header with the company's Id you previously created.

 The body content is optional.

 ::: danger
-The `mnemonic` that will be returned should be stored with extra care, as it will be displayed only once and it allows to recreate key pairs used to sign transactions directly on the blockhain.
+The `mnemonic` that will be returned should be stored with extra care, as it will be displayed only once and it allows to recreate key pairs used to sign transactions that can be sent directly to the blockhain node.
 :::

 ### Create a first identity